Home Site Map Measurement

 Thus these three qualities are just that—qualities.

-Accordingly, they are not quantified, or quantifiable.
+Accordingly, they are not quantified, or indeed quantifiable.

-It also follows
+It also follows that

 The Axioms of Incidence list the ways in which the three qualities interact.
 In particular—